Shipping to Belgium From the UK

-ShipBob is a global omnichannel fulfillment partner that makes selling internationally accessible and affordable.
+ShipBob is a global omnichannel fulfilment partner that makes selling internationally accessible and affordable.

 Selling internationally can be challenging, time-consuming, and costly.
 But with ShipBob, you’re given everything you need to serve customers across the globe while saving time on logistics.

-We not only take care of picking, packing, and shipping your orders to Belgium with a fulfillment center in the UK and other locations across the world, we also offer upfront fulfillment costs that include customs, duties, and additional taxes.
+We not only take care of picking, packing, and shipping your orders to Belgium with a fulfilment centre in the UK and other locations across the world, we also offer upfront fulfilment costs that include customs, duties, and additional taxes.

-Currently, we have stock in ShipBob’s fulfillment centers in the UK, Canada, and Australia.
-We’ve also just begun moving into ShipBob’s fulfillment center in Poland, as we have customers in Germany as well!
+Currently, we have stock in ShipBob’s fulfilment centres in the UK, Canada, and Australia.
+We’ve also just begun moving into ShipBob’s fulfilment centre in Poland, as we have customers in Germany as well!
 With new locations being added all the time, ShipBob will help us service customers in more and more countries around the world over time.”